New collaboration in keeping with St. John’s goal of expanding global partnerships

 The College warmly welcomes over 250 students each year from all over the globe on short-term and degree programs.
 The College has built a reputation for its care of these students through intensive pre-arrival support, comprehensive orientation and high-level, ongoing pastoral care.
 In 2014 and 2016, MIC received the StudyPortals Award for Outstanding International Student Satisfaction based on reviews submitted by thousands of students throughout Europe.
 MIC consistently scored above 9.5 out of 10 in all of its reviews.
 While the StudyPortals Awards are only presented every second year, 2017 saw MIC recognized at the Irish Education Awards, when the College received the national award for Best International College Achievement.

-For media inquiries, or to conduct an interview with Matthew Pucciarelli, Associate Provost of Global Programs at St. John’s University, please contact Jen Tucholski by calling (917) 209-7164, or by e-mail to [email protected].
+For media inquiries, or to conduct an interview with Matthew Pucciarelli, Associate Provost of Global Programs at St. John’s University, please contact media relations at [email protected].